 Many people still consider Di Stefano to be the best Argentine player ever, even better than Diego Maradona and Lionel Messi.
 A complete player who could play in plenty of positions with equal ease, Di Stefano's impact on his team was perhaps best summed up by journalist Mike Langley:

 “He revolutionised forward play by his box-to-box mobility, his willingness to tackle back and his mastery of the attacking arts – shooting, close control, heading power and an eye for the most telling pass.
 A perfect footballer.”

-The 'Blonde Arrow' unfortunately never got a chance to play in the World Cup, and if he did, he might have been much higher on this list than just number 7.
+The 'Blonde Arrow' unfortunately never got a chance to play in the World Cup, and if he did, he might have been much higher on this list than just number seven.

 Winner of two World Cups and considered to be one of the most talented players ever, Garrincha was an iconic number 7 for both Brazil and his club side Botafogo.
 From 1953-1965, Garrincha entertained the Brazilian public with his skills, tricks, and flicks, often bringing sheer joy to the people by the unique way in which he played football.

 Garrincha first made his World Cup debut for Brazil in 1958 and immediately went on to establish himself as one of the best players in the world, scoring and assisting plenty of goals for his team-mates like Vava and Pele.
-The legendary genius even grabbed two assists in the final and was named man of the match performance for his stunning showing.
+The legendary genius even grabbed two assists in the final and was named man-of-the-match for his stunning performance.

 Wales defender Mel Hopkins, who faced Garrincha in the quarterfinals of the 1958 World Cup, claimed that the Botafogo player was better than Pele at his peak: